hove-io/navitia/documentation/navitia.io/source/integration.rst

 .. note::
     Navitia.io handle lot's of different data sets (regions).
 Some of them can overlap, with for example opendata data sets and private data sets.

-    When using the 'journey' endpoint the data set used to compute the journey is chosen using the possible datasets of the origin and the destination.
+    When using the journeys endpoint the data set used to compute the journey is chosen using the possible datasets of the origin and the destination.

-    For the moment it is not yet possible to compute inter data sets journeys, but it will one day be possible (with a meta system).
+    For the moment it is not yet possible to compute journeys on different data sets, but it will one day be possible (with a meta system).

     If you want to use a specific data set, use the journey api within the data set: `<https://api.navitia.io/v1/coverage/{your_dataset}/journeys>`_